kheyang/web-scraper-for-job/README.txt

 1.4 	Inspect the Site Using Developer Tools

-	Understand the page structure to pick what you want from the HTML response that you’ll collect
+	Understand the page structure to pick what you want from the HTML response that youâ€™ll collect

 Part 2: Scrape HTML Content From a Page

-2.1	Get Site’s HTML Code into Python Script
+2.1	Get Siteâ€™s HTML Code into Python Script

-	Use Python’s requests library :: pip install requests
+	Use Pythonâ€™s requests library :: pip install requests

 2.2	Performs HTTP Request to an URL